meta-company/makex/documents/source/trouble.md

 ### My program completes successfully, but still has a non-zero exit code.

-At the moment, you'll need to fix your tool or wrap it in a script/executable that handles the error and returns a non-zero exit code.
+At the moment, you'll need to fix your tool or wrap it in a script/executable that handles the error and returns a exit code of zero (0).

 The pattern `(command) || true` is often used in shell scripts, but this is not recommended.
 A wrapper script discerning from real errors and spurious errors may be required.